 Being that it’s the first Thursday of the month (that’s freebie Thursday to the newbies), I thought I’d not only show you how I achieve this style, but also give you some free gradient brushes so you can try it out for yourself!

-So head over to the shop and download your free gradient brushes.
+So head over to the shop and download your free gradient brushes using the box below.
 I’ll wait here.

 Got them ready?
 Great.
 The pack contains five different styles of gradients.
 We’ll be working with the brush called ‘Gradient Center’ today.